Stock market today: Wall Street slumps as rising yields crank up the pressure

 As a result, real-estate investment trusts fell to some of Monday's sharpest losses in the stock market.
 When bonds are paying higher yields, they peel away investors who might otherwise be interested in the relatively big dividends that real-estate stocks pay.
 High rates can also pressure real estate prices broadly.

-Nvidia, for example, swung from an early gain of nearly 2.8% to its loss in the afternoon and was the third-largest force weighing on the S&P 500.
+Microsoft, for example, swung from an early gain of 1.2% to its loss in the afternoon and was the second-largest force weighing on the S&P 500.

-Helping to keep the losses in check were some financial companies, which reported encouraging profit for the start of the year.
+Helping to keep the losses in check were some financial companies that reported encouraging earnings for the start of the year.
 The pressure is on companies broadly to deliver fatter profits because interest rates looks so much less likely to offer support in the near term.

-M&T Bank climbed 4.6% for one of the biggest gains in the S&P 500 after reporting profit for the first quarter that was slightly above analysts’ expectations.
+M&T Bank climbed 4.7% after reporting profit for the first quarter that was slightly above analysts’ expectations.
 It also said it slightly shrunk the amount of pain that it would take if the pressured commercial real-estate industry sinks sharply.

-In the oil market, benchmark U.S. crude was holding steady at $85.67 per barrel.
-Brent crude, the international standard, fell 0.5% to $89.99 per barrel as political leaders around the world urged Israel not to retaliate after Iran's attack on Saturday involving hundreds of drones, ballistic missiles and cruise missiles.
+In the oil market, a barrel of U.S. crude for May delivery fell 25 cents to $85.41 as political leaders urged Israel not to retaliate after Iran's attack on Saturday involving hundreds of drones, ballistic missiles and cruise missiles.
+Brent crude, the international standard, eased 35 cents to $90.10 per barrel.

 Financial markets had been nervous heading into the weekend.
 The worry was that an attack by Iran could widen Israel’s war with Hamas and ultimately constrict the flow of crude oil.
 But Israel said 99% of the drones and missiles were intercepted as diplomats urged a de-escalation and the U.S. administration made clear it did not support a wider war with Iran.